billparry99/billparry99.github.io/_posts/2018-03-25-hank-quinlan-site-launched.md

 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.

+Firstly I would like to credit Jonatham McGlone as I used his wonderful guide to Creating and Hosting a Personal Site on GitHub to help me create this blog using Jekyll on GitHub sites.

+For the Ansible configuration I have used good old fashioned trial and error, together with the excellent
+Ansible: Up and Running, 2nd Edition
+By: Lorin Hochstein; Rene Moser
+Publisher: O’Reilly Media, Inc.

+I am primarily writing this to document the steps I have taken to get a better understanding of network automation.
+This is to ensure I have my own record so I can refer back if needed.
+But I also think that this may be useful for others who are embarking upon a similar journey.

+I started out just writing it all in my GitHub repository, but then I discovered GitHub sites and it immediatley became apparent that a blog would afford me the ability to be much more descriptive of the various topics, whilst then using my GitHub repository for the configuration.
+I actually prefer this approach as I feel it is a cleaner way to go about things, so I hope you do to.

+One thing that will become obvious pretty quickly, is that I am no expert when it comes to designing, building and running a website.
+I have taken the ‘suck it and see’ hacking approach to creating this site.
+So please forgive me if it is fairly rudimentary…for me its the content that counts and I will improve the site as I go.